danielgormly/drone-plugin-kube/README.md

 ## Config maps from files

 In this case, you can create a template just like deployment.yaml but you can provide a file path (relative to the repo's root) in the plugin setting `configmap_file`.
+(Currently only accepts utf-8 encoded data).
+Like deployments, this will both create new or update existing configmaps (based on the configmap name).

 #### Adding a service account to Kubernetes that can manage deployments
 See [example/Role.yaml](example/Role.yaml), [example/ServiceAccount.yaml](example/ServiceAccount.yaml), [example/RoleBinding.yaml](example/RoleBinding.yaml).